daniel156161/pfsense-backup/README.md

 - `TZ`.
 Optional.
 Timezone settings
 - `keepfiles` .
 Optional.
 How many Files do you like to keep (Testing)

+### Crontab
+- can run custem Crontab Commands just put it into your Data folder linked to the Container

 ## Help!
 - Is the username correct?
 - Is the password correct?
 Is it quoted properly?